-Furthermore, the main reason why extraverted thinkers appear snobbish and cold to some people is not because of their intelligence.
+Furthermore, the main reason why extraverted thinkers appear snobbish and cold to some people is not due to their intelligence.
 It’s because they give other people advice when they don’t need it.
-Not everyone is looking for an advice or a solution.
-Sometimes, people just want to complain, share their feelings and have someone acknowledge what they feel.
+Not everyone is looking for advice or a solution.
+Sometimes, people just want to complain, share their feelings, and have someone acknowledge what they feel.
 They don’t need any help.
 Any advice from the extraverted thinkers would just be unappreciated.
 Instead, only give advice when people ask for it.
 Let friends who are extraverted feelers handle those sticky, emotional situations for you.

 Extraverted Intuition (Ne)

-Introverts with auxiliary function in extraverted intuition are curious, open-minded and imaginative.
+Introverts with extraverted intuition as their auxiliary function are curious, open-minded, and imaginative.
 They interact with the extroverted world with a sense of wonder.
-They love making connection, finding patterns and coming up with new possibilities.
+They love making connections, finding patterns, and coming up with new possibilities.
 They can see how things in the outer world relate to each other.

 They generate a lot of ideas fast.

 My elder brother is an INFP and I always go to him if I need someone to brainstorm ideas with.
-Not all his ideas work, but he has plenty of ideas and he always come up with something that I have never thought before.
+Not all of his ideas work, but he has plenty of ideas and he always comes up with something that I have never thought of before.
 And what’s amazing is he is able to generate a lot of ideas fast and spontaneously on the spot.